TheRobBrennan/microsoft-parter-network/modules/Publish a web app to Azure with Visual Studio/README.md

 # Exercise - Publish an ASP.NET app from Visual Studio

+You have an ASP.NET Core web application running locally.
+In this exercise, you'll publish your application to Azure App Service.

+## Publish your ASP.NET Core web app to Azure

+### Configure your new Azure App Service

 # Explore your Visual Studio App Project

 # Exercise - Publish an update to your site